Malik Scott

 Dohonna Malik Scott (born October 16, 1980) is an American boxing trainer and former professional boxer who competed from 2000 to 2016.
+As an amateur, he won the U.S. National Championships in 1999.

 Amateur career

 Scott started boxing at the age of 11 and had a stellar amateur career.
-In 1997, he won the Junior Olympics Championships and in 1998, Scott won the American Boxing Classic title and the "Under-19" Junior World Championships crown.
+In 1997, he won the Junior Olympics Championships and the "Under-19" Junior World Championships.
+Scott also won the American Boxing Classic title in 1998.

 He won the National AAU Heavyweight Championship in 1999 defeating world champ Michael Bennett and Jason Estrada in the process.

 In 2000 he beat DaVarryl Williamson and Malcolm Tann but lost to Estrada at the trials and then Bennett in the Olympic box-offs and therefore did not qualify.